Now Hiring: A Great Boss

 - You are on point to discuss progress, barriers or ideas at any time your staff needs you.
 Until then you stay out of their way, unless you witness egregious acts or evidence that they are completely missing the mark.

 - You protect your staff.
-While you yourself may have to manage up, deal with politics and attend meeting after meeting; you protect your staff so they don’t have to, and you have their backs at all times.
-In a nutshell, you focus on removing barriers for your team’s needs, and assume the best in your staff’s ability and approach (unless you have hard evidence of failure or misalignment, at which point you step in to help get them on the right track).
+While you yourself may have to manage up, deal with politics and attend meeting after meeting, you protect your staff so they don’t have to, and you have their backs at all times.
+You focus on removing barriers for your team’s needs, and assume the best in your staff’s ability and approach (unless you have hard evidence of failure or misalignment, at which point you step in to help get them on the right track).

-- You listen to and know your team well, and organize according to strengths, weaknesses and/or personal goals so that everyone feels set up for success and inspired to do their best.
+- You listen to and know your team well, and organize according to strengths, weaknesses, or personal goals so that everyone feels set up for success and inspired to do their best.

 - You’re the type of boss everyone wants to work for.
 In fact, there’s a waitlist because of your fabulous reputation.